 Considering that the only other activities for kids at Nats Park are Build A Bear (just what every young Nats fan wants–a stuffed Screech) and a jungle gym play yard for young children, the Nats need to update and upgrade the Strike Zone.
 It is the only baseball related activity at the park for the fans.
 Right now it’s not worth visiting.

-Topics: Nationals Park
+Tags: Nationals Park